-Well, as you know, my name is Scott Englert and I am currently living in San Diego, California.
+Well, as you know, my name is Scott Englert and I am currently living near Seattle, Washington.
 I have always been into art and technology, so when I saw Toy Story for the first time I was hooked.
 I immediately began exploring 3D and teaching myself how it all works.
 Thankfully timing was perfect as I had to decide what college and direction I wanted to take in my life.
 I looked at several colleges offering digital art programs, but ultimately decided to go to Savannah College of Art and Design.

 At Midway Games, I was hired on to specialize in facial animation.
 At that time, facial animation in games was something relatively new and needed a lot of work.
 With the next generation of consoles starting to take over, it was our (Josh Burton and I) job to not only animate facial, but to create a whole new pipeline and tools.
 This included creating rigs that would really bring the characters to life with emotion and attitude.
 Often times I would be able to help out with other departments by providing tools and be tasked to figure out other animation related technical problems.
 So I grew from not only doing facial animation, but taking on the technical animation side and creating a new pipeline for animation and rigging.